andrecristodev/andrelnext/README.md

   <h1>Andre:man_technologist:</h1>
 </div>

-<h4>Meu nome é Andre, sou desenvolvedor brasileiro de back-end / front-end / Mobile.
-Estou interessado em melhorar minhas habilidades como desenvolvedor e aprender sobre mais sobre a tecnologia, Atualmente, estou trabalhando com Node.js, React, Graphql, Mongodb, Javascript 💻.<h4>
+<h4>My name is André, I'm a Brazilian developer back-end / front-end / Mobile.
+I am interested in improving my skills as a developer and learning about more about the technology, I am currently working with Node.js, React, Graphql, Mongodb, Javascript 💻.<h4>
 </br>

 ## 🔧 Technologies & Tools